St David's Day in St Davids, Pembrokeshire

 Discover the history of Saint David and how he transformed into an iconic figure of Welsh history, plus handy information about St David’s Day.
 These St Davids Day facts cover everything from why we celebrate on March 1st, how you can get involved with Saint David’s Day celebrations and key landmarks to visit when in St Davids.

-Saint David is the Patron Saint of Wales, a religious man known for incredible miracles who has since become a figurehead of Welsh history.
+Saint David is the Patron Saint of Wales, a religious man known for miraculous deeds who has since become a figurehead in Welsh history.
 It is believed that he was born around 550 on a clifftop during a fierce storm on the outskirts of Mynyw, now known as St Davids.

-It is believed his mother Non was all alone during his birth and as she gripped a stone in pain, a holy well sprung from the land.
+It is believed that his mother was all alone during his birth, and as she gripped a stone in pain, a holy well sprang from the land.
 This landmark is now a highly recommended visitor attraction in the area, alongside a chapel dedicated to Non and the ruins of an old chapel that once stood there.
+Find out more about the story of when Saint Non gave birth to Saint David.

-David lived to over 100, passing away on 1st March 598 - hence the date being marked as St David's Day.
-During his life, he founded twelve monasteries across the UK during his travels including one in Glastonbury and one in St Davids.
+David lived to over 100, dying on 1st March 598; hence the date is marked as St David's Day.
+During his life, he founded twelve monasteries across the UK during his travels, including one in Glastonbury and one in St Davids.
 After his death in the 12th Century, Pope Callactus II recognised Dewi as a saint and named him the Patron Saint of Wales.

 Stained glass window of Saint David (aka Dewi Sant) at St Nons Chapel

-Saint David’s first miracle was to cure his blind mentor, a monk named Paulinus, by making the sign of the cross to him.
+Saint David’s first miracle was to cure his blind mentor, a monk named Paulinus, by making the sign of the cross over him.
 Dewi’s most well-known legend is about the sermon he delivered to a crowd in Llanddewi Brefi.
 Such a large crowd had formed to hear David speak that many in the crowd were unable to see or hear him.
-Upon hearing this complaint, a white dove landed on David’s shoulder and the ground beneath him rose providing him with a platform that all could see.
+Upon hearing this complaint, a white dove landed on David’s shoulder, and the ground beneath him rose, providing him with a platform that all could see.

-How to Celebrate St David's Day on March 1st?
+How do you celebrate St David's Day on March 1st?

-It is commonplace to see people dressed in the national costume with women donning traditional black hats and red dresses.
-Leeks and daffodils are worn on the lapels and Welsh flags are hung high.
+It is commonplace to see people dressed in the national costume, with women wearing traditional black hats and red dresses.
+Leeks and daffodils are worn on the lapels, and Welsh flags are hung high.

 Visit Saint David’s shrine at St Davids Cathedral; it has proved a popular destination for pilgrims as the Pope has since declared that two pilgrimages to St Davids are equal to one pilgrimage to Rome.

-How to Say "Happy St David's Day" in Welsh?
+How do you say "Happy St David's Day" in Welsh?

-Translated into Welsh, "Happy St David's Day" is "Dydd Gwyl Dewi Hapus".
+Translated into Welsh, "Happy St David's Day" is "Dydd Gwyl Dewi Hapus", pronounced "Deeth Goyl Dew-ee Hap-is".

 St Davids Bishop's Palace (left) and St Davids Cathedral (right)